Litigating for education reform in Mthatha, South Africa

 • Credits

-In years when Professor Govender does not come and Constitutionalism in South Africa is not offered, students will leave in January and work 12 weeks in South Africa (11 credits, ungraded) while taking a contemporaneous companion seminar (1 credit, graded).
+Students will earn 12 credits by spending the semester in South Africa (11 credits, ungraded) while taking a contemporaneous companion seminar (1 credit, graded).

-Students who propose a final semester externship must also include in their application packet a completed Registrar Checklist showing that at the end of the externship all requirements for their degree will have been met.
+Students who propose a final semester externship must also include in their application packet a completed Registrar Checklist showing that all requirements for their degree will have been met at the end of the externship.

 • Prerequisites